reclaimprotocol/attestor-core/docs/provider.md

 # Provider

-A "provider" in reclaim's context is simply a set of functions that tells the witness how to format the request & check the validity of the response, that proves a claim.
+A "provider" in reclaim's context is simply a set of functions that tells the attestor how to format the request & check the validity of the response, that proves a claim.

 For example, you could have a provider termed "google-login" that is configured to verify claims of ownership of google accounts.